h2oai/tutorials/Driverless AI/disparate-impact-analysis/disparate-impact-analysis.md

 ![0.9-low-threshold](assets/0.9-low-threshold.jpg)

 We can see that if we adjust the low threshold(1), the **Adverse Impact Disparity**(2) and **False Positive Rate Disparity**(2) will become highlighted, saying that if **0.9** is the cutoff, this class (2/Female) will be treated unfairly by the model.
 The **Adverse Impact Disparity** column says that the model will label **Females** as defaulting **0.82966**(~82%)  as often as **Males** will.
 In this case, the disparity caluclations between both genders will not be within 10% of each other.
-Therefore, it seems that such difference has been driven by the **SEX** feature, remember we want the rate of default predictions to be identical for both groups, if not at least be between 10% or 20% from each other's default predictions rates.
+Therefore, it seems that such difference has been driven by the **SEX** feature, remember we want the rate of default predictions to be identical for both groups, if not at least be between 10% or 20% from each other's default prediction rates.

  In other words, **Females** in this model will have a lower probability of being label as default.
 This can benefit the **Female** class and create a disparity in terms of **Males** receiving a higher default prediction.
 It can also be a problem because the model will not be able to identify all true cases of default among the **Female** class.
 And as discussed earlier, the  **False Positive Rate Disparity** will be out of range when the low threshold is **0.8** and will also be out of range when the low threshold is **0.9**(3).